The Meaning of Numbers: The Number 87

 Psalm 87, in the King James translation, is one of thirty-one songs in the book that mention Zion (e.g. Psalm 2, 9, 14, 20, 48, 50, 51, etc.).
 Psalm 48 and 102 record it the most with three occurrences each.

-The word "Rahab" found in verse 4 is not referring to Rahab the Harlot, who was one of four Gentile (non-Israelite) women in Jesus' legal lineage through his stepfather Joseph (Matthew 1:5).
-Bible commentaries believe that Rahab is a symbolic or poetic name for Egypt.
+It should be noted that the name "Rahab" found in Psalm 87 is not referring to Rahab the Harlot.
+She was one of four Gentile (non-Israelite) women in Jesus' legal lineage through his stepfather Joseph (Matthew 1:5).
+Bible commentaries believe the Rahab mentioned in the Psalm is a symbolic or poetic name for Egypt.

 More Info on Biblical Meaning of 87

-The English word 'dream' or its plural is found 87 times in the KJV Old Testament.
-The book with the most occurrences is Genesis (33 times) followed by Daniel (27 times).
-Also recorded eighty-seven times is the Hebrew shelem (Strong's #H8002) which is translated "peace offerings."
+The English word "dream" or variation is found 123 times in 87 verses in the King James Old Testament.
+The book with the most occurrences is Genesis (48 times) followed by Daniel (29 times).

 The Tetragrammaton is the four Hebrew consonants (Yod, He, Vav and He or YHWH) that represent God's name in Scripture.
 According to a 1906 Jewish Encyclopedia on the Tetragrammaton, it occurs 87 times in the original language version of Proverbs.
 It occurs the most in the Psalms (645) followed by the book of Jeremiah (555).